Rifki243/SmartBoard-KCIC/README_ENG.md

 4. The system will automatically recognize your face
 5. The following information will be displayed:
    - 🧑 Name
-   - 🎫 Ticket info
+   - 🎫 Ticket Info
-   - 🚆 Departure schedule
+   - 🚆 Departure Schedule
-   - ⏳ Time remaining
+   - ⏳ Time Remaining
-   - 📢 Additional messages
+   - 📢 Additional Messages

 ---